Category: Note-taking apps

 Apple Notes

-Logseq fails first because local file setup and plugin concepts must be understood first.
+Logseq fails first because it breaks when local file setup and plugin concepts must be understood first.

 Verdict